-• Windows 7: If the screen in step 2 is not displayed, click the imit icon in the

-- It may take a few minutes after you connect the camera to the computer until camera images are accessible. - Images shot in vertical orientation may be saved in horizontal orientation. - Image protection settings may be cleared from images saved to a computer. - Some problems may occur when saving images or image information. depending on the operating system version, the software in use, or image file sizes printer (sold separately) with the USB cable.
+- Windows 7: If the screen in step 2 is not displayed, click the is icon in the taskhar - Mac OS: If CameraWindow is not displayed after step 2, click the [CameraWindow] icon in the Dock. - Although you can save images to a computer simply by connecting your camera to the computer without using the software, the following limitations apply - It may take a few minutes after you connect the camera to the computer until camera images are accessible. - Images shot in vertical orientation may be saved in horizontal orientation. - Image protection settings may be cleared from images saved to a computer. - Some problems may occur when saving images or image information, depending on the operating system version, the software in use, or image file sizes